bhbmaster/covid19/README.md

 ## Errors

-Possible errors that might be seen:
+Possible halting errors that might need to be addressed if encountered.

 ### Missing *_bz2* On Linux